alvarogonzalezalvarez/blog/_posts/2016-01-18-github-pages-cloudflare-and-google-domains-epic-win.markdown

 comments: true
 published: true
 ---
 As you probably already know, you can create your own website using a __Github Repository__.
 The only thing you need is a new repository named **_username_.github.io**, where _username_ is your username on Github.
-Once created, as soon as you push your html files to the repository, your site will be up and running; you can check it out typing in your browser `http://yourusername.github.io`.
+Once created, as soon as you push your html files to the repository, your site will be up and running; you can check it out by typing in your browser `http://yourusername.github.io`.
 Easy, right?

 Now that we have our site online, there are two things you should know about __Github Pages__:

 1. It doesn't support `SSL`.
-2. If you want to configure an __apex__ or a __naked__ domain as a `Custom Domain`, you will loose the benefits of Github's CDN.
+2. If you want to configure an __apex__ or a __naked__ domain as a `Custom Domain`, you will lose the benefits of Github's CDN.

 But don't worry, we are going to solve these two points and gain even more features by combining __Github Pages__ with __Cloudflare__.